Section 1. Purpose and findings.

 (a) Except as provided in this section, the odor of cannabis or burnt cannabis, or the possession of a quantity of cannabis that the officer does not have probable cause to believe exceeds the possession limit, shall not constitute in part or in whole probable cause or reasonable suspicion and shall not be used as a basis to support any stop or search of a person or motor vehicle.

-(b) Nothing in this section prevents a law enforcement official from conducting a test for impairment based in part on the odor of recently burnt cannabis if the law enforcement official would otherwise be permitted to do so under law.
+(b) Nothing in this section prevents a law enforcement official from evaluating a driver for impairment based in part on the odor of recently burnt cannabis if the law enforcement official would otherwise be permitted to do so under law.

 (a) A person shall not be subject to arrest, prosecution, or penalty in any manner, or be denied any right or privilege, including but not limited to disciplinary action by a business, occupational, or professional licensing board or bureau, solely for conduct permitted under this chapter.